hfuss/e2e-encryption-openshift/ARTICLE.md

     insecureEdgeTerminationPolicy: Redirect
 ```

-And so at last we have everything in place at the routing level
+At last we have everything in place at the infrastructure level
 for end-to-end TLS!

-#### Moving Forward
+#### Next Steps

-So that was not terribly hard but again we made some
+So far so good, but again we had made some
-assumptions regarding DNS and the cluster load-balancer.
+assumptions regarding DNS and the cluster router.
 If
-your cluster's load-balancer does not have the TLS cert for
+your cluster's router does not have the TLS certificate for
-your `Route`'s hostname you can also provide the cert within
+your `Route`'s hostname you can also provide the certificate and key within
-your `Route`'s manifest.
+your `Route`'s manifest, see the [documentation]() for more details.

-In the next article, we are going to automate this setup and
+In the next article, we are going to bootstrap TLS and configure the Java keystore
+for our Spring Boot apps, and then we will begin automating this setup by
-bootstrapping TLS for Spring Boot apps using a handy Helm chart.
+writing a generic Helm chart.

 #### Appendix

 ##### `Ingress` vs. `Route`

 `Ingress`'s have the following features:
 - Configures a proxy or load-balancer, such as NGINX, providing a single, external IP address for you to use.
-Depending on the underlying cloud platform or infrastructure you are using, your ingress controller will handle this configuration
+Depending on the underlying cloud platform or infrastructure you are using, your ingress controller will handle this configuration.
 - Defines path-based routing to fan out to multiple `Service`'s for mutliple paths whether it be for a certain hostname(s) or any hostname
 - A single `Ingress` can also define routing rules for multiple hostnames using name-based virtual hosting
 - TLS `Secret`'s can be provided to the `Ingress` to configure edge terminated HTTPS